2024-25 Catalogs

 Major Program Requirements

-All courses in the major (including ancillary sciences) must be completed with a grade of C- or higher with a cumulative GPA of 2.0 or higher.
+All courses in the major (including related sciences) must be completed with a grade of C- or higher with a cumulative GPA of 2.0 or higher.
 (Satisfactory/Unsatisfactory grading is not acceptable for courses in the major.)
-At least 12 hours of biology coursework must be taken in residence at MU.

 Major Core Requirements Biology